patrickgramatowski/habluhablu_gem/README.md

 ### Usage

 [List of symbols](https://www.w3.org/International/O-charset-lang.html)
 Generate file for a specific language using `habluhablu -l <symbol>` command.

 Generate an example language file using `habluhablu -l example` command (it generates empty file with keywords to fill).

 Generate files for a more languages using `habluhablu -m <symbols>(separated by '_')` command.

 To generate a keyword for all languages files use: `habluhablu -k KEYWORD` command.

 To translate a phrase/word use: `habluhablu -t hello_world -f en -o es`, where the command translates 'hello there' to spanish (-o flag).

 **Important!** to use translator you will have to create an account [Google API](https://rapidapi.com/googlecloud/api/google-translate1) and put api_key into api_key.txt file in config/locales directory.

 If you want to generate your own sample for languages files, You can do it by using `habluhablu -s <symbols>(separated by '_')` command.

+Generate a json file of the languages you want, use `habluhablu -j SYMBOLS` command.

 `habluhablu --help`